Giorgi/EFCore.Visualizer/README.md

 After installing the extension from marketplace, a new debugger visualizer will be added to Visual Studio.
 When debugging, hover over your queries and there will be an option to view query plan:
 ![VariableVisualizer](doc/VariableVisualizer.png)

-Click on 'Query Plan Visualizer' and query plan will be displayed for your query:
+Click on 'Query Plan Visualizer' and query plan will be displayed for your query.

+Sql Server:

 ![Sql Server Plan](doc/SqlPlan1.png)

 ![Sql Server Plan](doc/SqlPlan2.png)

+PostgreSQL:

 ![PostgreSQL Plan](doc/PostgreSQLPlan2.png)

 ![PostgreSQL Plan](doc/PostgreSQLPlan1.png)

+## Credits

+This extension uses [pev2](https://github.com/dalibo/pev2/) and [html-query-plan](https://github.com/JustinPealing/html-query-plan) to display query plans.